- Size: 160,000 SF

 - Services provided: Full service planning, architecture and interior design

 Separation of each grade creates a neighborhood feel

-Rodriguez Middle School consists of the new construction of approximately 160,000 square feet designed to accommodate 1,000 sixth through eighth grade students.
-Each grade level is separated into its own classroom wings.
+Rodriguez Middle School accommodates 1,000 sixth through eighth grade students.
+Each grade level is separated into its own classroom wing.
 These self-contained classroom neighborhoods include flexible collaboration spaces and multiple outdoor learning environments.
 Each classroom wing includes a “learning stair” that connects the first and second floors and can be used for small group collaboration, lecture seating or a study area.
-All classrooms surrounding the stairs have glass windows, in order for teachers to have more visibility to see students as they work in the space.
+All classrooms surrounding the stairs have glass windows, allowing teachers more visibility of students as they work in the space.
 At the center of the floor plan is a learning hub, which houses the library and learning labs.
 The second floor has special education and career and technology education classrooms, along with other learning labs.
-Additionally, the school design includes administrative and counseling offices, two internal courtyards — designated for sciences, outdoor eating and performing arts use — a cafeteria, fine arts spaces and a competition and practice gymnasium.
+Additionally, the school design includes administrative and counseling offices, cafeteria, competition and practice gymnasium, fine arts spaces, and two internal courtyards designated for sciences, outdoor eating, and performing arts use.